RegMix: Data Mixing Augmentation for Regression: Introduction

-Most data augmentation techniques are designed for image classification.
-In particular, Mixup\,\citep{DBLP:conf/iclr/ZhangCDL18, DBLP:conf/nips/BerthelotCGPOR19, DBLP:conf/iccv/YunHCOYC19} is a popular data augmentation technique that is widely used for classification tasks, but is seldom used for regression because it relies on a one-hot encoded label space.
+Most data augmentation techniques are designed for classification tasks and not necessarily for regression.
+Data augmentation techniques for classification including image processing (e.g., flipping or rotating) and generative models (e.g., GAN\,\citep{DBLP:conf/nips/GoodfellowPMXWOCB14} and VAE\,\citep{DBLP:journals/corr/KingmaW13}) are not designed for regression tasks (see Sec.~\ref{sec:relatedwork} for more details).
+More recently, Mixup\,\citep{DBLP:conf/iclr/ZhangCDL18} is a popular data augmentation technique that is primarily used for classification, but can also be used for regression.
 The idea of Mixup is to mix two examples by linear interpolation and use it to estimate the label of any examples in between.
-Mixup is known to effectively regularize the model being trained.
-Recently, Manifold Mixup\,\citep{verma2019manifold} has been proposed to improve the hidden representation and decision boundaries where two examples are mixed in multiple hidden layers of a neural network.

-However, the Mixup techniques are not readily applicable to a regression setting because taking linear interpolations may result in mixed examples that are unsuitable for training.
-Since the label space is continuous, interpolating examples that are very different may result in arbitrarily-incorrect labels as shown in Fig.~\ref{fig:classificationexample}.
-Hence, the interpolations must be performed in a more limited fashion.
-Moreover, other data augmentation techniques for classification including image processing (e.g., flipping or rotating) and generative models (e.g., GAN\,\citep{DBLP:conf/nips/GoodfellowPMXWOCB14} and VAE\,\citep{DBLP:journals/corr/KingmaW13}) are even less applicable to a regression setting (see Sec.~\ref{sec:relatedwork}).
+There is theoretical evidence that Mixup regularizes the model being trained\,\citep{DBLP:journals/corr/abs-2006-06049, DBLP:conf/iclr/ZhangDKG021}.
+Recently, various versions of Mixup\,\citep{verma2019manifold, DBLP:conf/iccv/YunHCOYC19, kim2020puzzle, kim2021comixup} have been proposed to train and calibrate the model better.
+Although Mixup can be used as is for regression, it is not equally effective because taking linear interpolations may sometimes do more harm than good to the model's performance.
+The reason is that interpolating examples when the label space is continuous may result in arbitrarily-incorrect labels as illustrated in Fig.~\ref{fig:classificationexample}.